sebsassi/zebradm/docs/src/usage.rst

     constexpr double radius = 2.0;
     zest::zt::RealZernikeExpansionNormalGeo distribution
-        = zest::zt::ZernikeTransformerNormalGeo{}.transform(dist_func, radius, resp_order);
+        = zest::zt::ZernikeTransformerNormalGeo{}.transform(dist_func, radius, dist_order);

 The Zernike functions are defined on the unit ball, but we can obviously scale any ball to a unit ball.
 The ``radius`` parameter here does exactly that.
-It is the radius of the ball on which our function is defined, so that :cpp:type:`zest::zt:ZernikeTransformer` can do the scaling for you.
+It is the radius of the ball on which our function is defined, so that :cpp:type:`zest::zt::ZernikeTransformer` can do the scaling for you.

 The next problem is to define our response function.
 For purposes of this demonstration, we use an arbitrary function